Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

-Don't worry; Cocker Spaniel breeders expect to be asked lots of questions about themselves and their dogs.
+Don't worry about asking too many questions; Cocker Spaniel breeders expect to be asked lots of questions about themselves and their dogs.
 They won't be offended.
-In fact, they would be suspicious if you didn't go armed with a list of questions.
+In fact, they would be suspicious if you didn't go armed with a long list of questions.

-So, what are these essential questions to ask breeders?
+So, what are these essential questions to ask a breeder?

 Seven beautiful golden cocker spaniel puppies, very sleepy, lying in a row.
 The background is lilac.Seven adorable cocker spaniel puppies!

-These questions will also help you distinguish the puppy farmers and other bad breeders from the good ones.
+Your questioning will also help you distinguish the puppy farmers and other bad breeders from the good ones so that you don't make the mistake of buying an unhealthy Cocker Spaniel who may develop behavioural problems later in life.

 Let's assume you have your shortlist of American or English Cocker Spaniel breeders, or you've seen an advert for puppies that you'd like to answer.

-Before you pick up the telephone and make contact, read the advice that follows and make a list of the relevant points you'd like to cover early in the conversation.
+Before you pick up the telephone and contact a breeder, read the following advice and make a list of the relevant points you'd like to cover early in the conversation.

 You can ask further, more detailed questions as they become relevant.

-Use your own judgement about which questions to ask and at what stages as you begin to get to know the breeder.
+Use your judgment about which questions to ask breeders and at what stages as you get to know them.

-Cocker Spaniel breeders who genuinely care about their dogs won't breed from them too often, and when they do, they'll probably already have prospective buyers on a waiting list, so you may need to be patient.
+Cocker Spaniel breeders who genuinely care about their dogs won't breed from them too often.
+When they do, they'll probably already have prospective buyers on a waiting list, so you may need patience.

-In fact, you should be prepared to wait.
+In fact, you should be prepared to wait, perhaps even for the next litter.

 Two black American cocker spaniel puppies with wagging tails, enjoying play.
-White background.Do you know the questions to ask your Cocker Spaniel breeder?
+White background.Do you know the right questions to ask a breeder?

-Apart from making you sound like you know what you're talking about, it will also help to reassure the breeder that you can offer a loving, caring home to one of their valuable puppies.
+Apart from making you sound like you know what you're talking about, having a list of pre-prepared questions will also help to reassure the breeder that you're sound and can offer a loving, caring home to one of their valuable puppies.

 And that is very important.
 Responsible Cocker Spaniel breeders won't let their puppies go to just anyone!